NeoResearch/nef-learn/index.markdown

 {% include editor.html neovm=true size="small"%}

-The stack should now look like this:
+The main stack now looks like this:

 {% include stack.html stack="13" %}

+### Polish notation and multiplication

 This style, where the operator appears after the operands, is known as [Reverse-Polish